Developing, Setting, And Achieving Goals In Business

 How To Set Mid-Term Business Goals

-Setting business goals is not that different from setting other goals in life.
+Setting the best business goals is not that different from setting other goals in life.

 Yes.
 The outcomes are different.
 But the goal-setting process should be the same.